csci3155-f24/video-linneajones18/README.md

 See [instructions.md](instructions.md) for submission instructions.

-# TODO: Replace this with Your Project Title
+# Extra Credit Project: Wicked Website Using Bootstrap

-## Description
+## Descrip

 TOD: Replace this with at least a few paragraphs describing your project.
 ## Repository Organization